-ABM has never really been just about marketing, which why many companies use the more inclusive ABX acronym.
+In reality, what does ABM mean?
+ABM has never really been just about marketing, which is why many companies use the more inclusive ABX meaning.
 We'll probably use them interchangeably here, though I'm sure some purists would object.
 (Happy to discuss this!
 Find me on LinkedIn.)

 Accounts should be your focus, not leads.

 First and fundamentally, accounts should be the focus of your organization, not leads.
 This may sound obvious, but it's the first step in an ABX strategy.
 We've talked a lot about how you should take an accounts-focused approach across your revenue organization, and move away from leads as your unit of engagement.
 And if you're going to take an ABX approach, you absolutely have to stop thinking in terms of leads.
 This may require a big shift in how your team thinks, how your processes work, and even how your CRM is set up.

 For example, a lot of marketing efforts are focused on generating leads.
 Generally, those "leads" are email addresses - new or re-engaged prospects to be qualified and sent on to sales.
 An ABX approach means you need to start thinking of those email addresses as contacts instead of leads, and how those contacts connect to accounts.